OPENING: 17 March, 6-8pm

 Focusing on a visual rhythm, Rochat embraces intuition to convey lyrical expression through color, shape, and line.
 The paintings in New Work, move away from the density of her older work.
 She achieves an openness that allows space to play a more prominent role.

-Rochat methodically builds the surfaces by marking each layer, sanding it, burnishing with a heated iron and then repeating that process until she feels the painting is complete.
-This process of addition and reduction gives each surface a resonant patina.
+Rochat methodically builds the surfaces by marking each layer until she feels the painting is complete, giving each surface a resonant patina.
 On close view the work exhibits a warmth and intriguing vitality, while from a distance each painting glows from deep within the wax layers.

 Native Memphian Rana Rochat graduated from Rhode Island School of Design with a degree in printmaking and painting.
 She headed to New York and sold t-shirts on the street to make a living.
 That ballooned into a thriving business she didn’t mean to have.
 So she took a year to return to painting.
 That was twenty-something years ago and she hasn’t looked back.
 Her career has been busy, with gallery representation in Memphis, Atlanta, New Orleans, Charlotte, New York City, Boston, and Seattle.